dy/settings-panel/README.md

   ...
 })

-// or some options object with values settings = createSettings({
+// or just object with values
+settings = createSettings({
   value: 1,
   center: [2, 3],